JPMorgan's Dimon says more stimulus needed, warns businesses won't survive more coronavirus lockdowns

 To combat the crushing blow, the central bank slashed interest rates to near zero and pledged to buy unlimited assets while Congress deployed about $3 trillion through a series of programs and are in the process of negotiating more aid.
 Fed Chair Jerome Powell has also urged lawmakers to push another round of aid.

-On the fiscal side, the $2.2 trillion Cares Act, which was the biggest stimulus package in history, increased unemployment benefits by $600 per week for three months and established the Paycheck Protection Program, providing grants and loans to small businesses, among other things.
+On the fiscal side, the $2.2 trillion "Coronavirus Aid, Relief, and Economic Security" or CARES Act, which was the biggest stimulus package in history, increased unemployment benefits by $600 per week for three months and established the PPP, providing grants and loans to small businesses, among other things.

 JPMORGAN TRADING SURGE BOOSTS EARNINGS

-But that money has run out and Democrats and Republicans are at a stalemate in negotiations, leaving millions of Americans and business owners in the lurch about what their future holds as more than 100,000 small businesses have closed and a looming winter has many restaurant owners in cold-weather states that have not returned to full indoor dining capacity fearing the worst.
+But that money has run out and Democrats and Republicans are at a stalemate in negotiations, leaving millions of Americans and business owners in the lurch about what their futures hold.

+Already, more than 100,000 small businesses have closed.
+Restaurants have been particularly hit hard and with winter looming ending many outdoor dining opportunities, restaurant owners in cold-weather states -- that have yet to return to full indoor dining -- are fearing the worst.

 ELI LILLY HALTS COVID-19 VACCINE TRIALS

-Additionally, fears of a second wave of COVID-19 infections have stoked concerns that another round of lockdowns could be initiated.
-This week Eli Lilly and J&J both halted COVID-19 vaccine trials due to safety concerns.
+Additionally, the dread of a second wave of COVID-19 infections has stoked concerns that another round of lockdowns could be initiated.
+Earlier on Tuesday, Eli Lilly and Johnson & Johnson both halted COVID-19 vaccine trials due to safety concerns.

 |Ticker